 The program also provides a method to aid public and private entities in the community to comply with requirements in the Americans with Disabilities Act.
-Ariel Romero is the interpreter services specialist and Tracy Watson is the service coordinator.
+Heather Foust is the Manager of Sign Language Interpreting Services and Mareli Moreno is the Interpreter Services Specialist.

 Due to the structure of the interpreter referral service, deaf individuals are not required to become consumers at DMC to receive this assistance.
 Any deaf individual in the program service area is eligible to benefit from interpreter services.

 A typical referral process is not relevant to the provision of sign language interpreter services.
 The operational procedures for the program will be described in the next section.

 The interpreter referral program is operated like a business component of the Dayle McIntosh Center.
 Entities in the community such as school districts, employers, health care providers, local and state agencies, and others contract with the Dayle McIntosh Center for the provision of sign language interpreter services.
 The conditions under which services are provided are detailed in the contract, as well as, the rates charged.

 When a deaf person is a consumer or employee of a contracting entity, and interpreter services are needed, a request is submitted to the DMC Interpreter Services Specialist.
 To avoid a higher hourly rate, requests should be made at least 72 hours prior to the time of the assignment.
 A two-hour minimum is applicable to all assignments.
 Contractors may cancel assignments without being charged a fee as long as the cancellation is filed more than 24 hours prior to the scheduled assignment.